What Counts As Pro Bono?

 No. Only law-related pro bono service work may count towards recognition.

 How do I find pro bono opportunities?

-You can find a list of current opportunities at Pro Bono Opportunities page.
+You can find a list of current opportunities on the Pro Bono Opportunities page.

 May I propose my own pro bono project?

 Yes.
 Students are encouraged to propose pro bono projects based upon their specific interests.
-To submit a proposal, please complete and submit the Pro Bono Project Proposal Form.
-All pro bono projects must be approved by the Director of Student Life & Pro Bono Opportunities.
+To submit a proposal, please complete and submit the Pro Bono Project Proposal Form to the Director of Student Life & Pro Bono Opportunities.

 How do I report my pro bono hours?

 It is important that pro bono hours are reported so that students receive credit towards recognition criteria established by Campbell Law and the North Carolina Bar Association.
 Training hours may be included as long as the training is followed by the minimum number of service hours required by the specific project.Report pro bono service hours